 Jersey Pottery designs sent to all corners of the world

-Jersey Pottery attends trade shows around Europe and steadily the export business starts to grow again with Jersey Pottery ceramics now being stocked by hundreds of retailers in over 30 countries around the world.
+Jersey Pottery attends trade shows around Europe and steadily the export business starts to grow again.

 A new era begins at Jersey Pottery